 Many of these deaths took place among drivers, sales workers, and truck drivers (together, accounting for 1,005 fatal occupational injuries).
 2019 also saw an alarming increase in fatalities among construction workers – where deaths jumped by 5% to 1,061.

 The source of this data is the National Census of Fatal Occupational Injuries.
 While they might seem like just numbers that scare workers into following safety guidelines, the truth is that many can be prevented or avoided.

-Here’s what you need to know about fatal injuries in construction, which are at their highest levels since before 2011.
+Here’s what you need to know about fatal injuries in construction, which are at their highest levels since 2011.